Source of Antioxidants

 Indian Medicine:, Grape is used for headache, dysuria, scabies, skin diseases, gonorrhea, hemorrhoids and vomiting.

-Now Foods Grape Seed Oil is a 100 percent pure oil and is a food grade that can also be used as a cosmetic, salad or culinary oil.
+Grape seed oil is a 100 percent pure oil and is a food grade that can also be used as a cosmetic, salad or culinary oil.
 It is normally a yellow to pale yellow color.
 This versitile oil contains a number of fatty acids.
 Grapeseed oil has a high cooking "flash point" of about 160 degrees to prevent burning.
 For external use, apply to skin as needed.
 For culinary purposes, use as desired in the place of your regular cooking oils or salad dressings.
+Look for it at your health food store or online marketplaces.

 Grape Seed and Blood Pressure